Applications for students starting in September 2026 will open in March 2026.

 Our partnership with the Cowrie Foundation

-This partnership began in 2021 and supports 23 students with study and living costs during their degree, as well as providing access to both peer and professional mentoring.
+This partnership began in 2021 and will support 23 students over seven years with study and living costs during their degree, as well as providing access to both peer and professional mentoring.

 The Scholarship